-City of Gold Coast (the City), in establishing contracts for the carrying out of works, goods, services or ICT, in accordance with Section 228 of the Local Government Regulation 2012, is required to accept the offer most advantageous to it, whilst also applying the City's local business and industry criteria.
-In making this decision, the City must have regard to the five sound contracting principals set out in Section 104(3) of the Local Government Act 2009.
+In establishing and carrying out contracts for the carrying out of works, the provision of goods and services or the disposal of non-current assets, the City of Gold Coast may accept the offer most advantageous to it, consistent with and supporting the achievement of the strategic direction of the Corporate Plan.
+In making this decision, Council must have regard to the five sound contracting principles set out in section 104(3), (8) of the Local Government Act 2009.

 - Expression of Interest (EOI)